jonathanburns/blog/_posts/2024-12-11-bridge-collapse.md

 <div class="dialogue right">
   <img src="https://emerald-frequent-panther-621.mypinata.cloud/ipfs/bafybeihfgmywf6lpgx3k2p6j23qw636x3hg3jap2vwhufi4izyj3ifnwoy" alt="drawing">
-  <p>Even if you want to get out, it's gonna be hard to get the transactions through.
+  <p>Even if they want to get out, it's gonna be hard to get the transactions through.
 There’s going to be a frenzy of activity when we turn on the sequencer.
 The congestion will be insane.
 The sharks are gonna take out massive loans to drain the pools.
 Those pools will be empty in minutes.</p>
 </div>

 <div class="dialogue right">